Rational Zeros Calculator

 Exploring the Rational Zero Theorem

 The Rational Zero Theorem is vital for finding rational zeros in a polynomial with integer coefficients.
-The theorem states that if a polynomial can be expressed as P(x)
+The theorem states that if a polynomial can be expressed as P(x), then any rational zero, represented as p/q, must meet specific criteria.
+Here are the key points:

 - p needs to be a factor of the constant term